aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <p class="explain">
     In this tutorial, we will focus on <i>discriminative</i> analysis as it is highly practical and easier to understand.
-This subtype of analysis helps us answer two important kinds of questions:
+Discrimination helps us answer two important kinds of questions:
   </p>

 .. list-table::
-  :widths: 15, 12, 70
+  :widths: 15, 10, 12, 60
   :align: center

   * - **Categorize**
     - What is it?
+    - aka classify
-    - e.g. benign vs malignant? which species? landmine vs rock?
+    - e.g. benign vs malignant? which species?

   * - **Quantify**
     - How much?
+    - aka regress
-    - e.g. price? distance? weight? age? radioactivity?
+    - e.g. price? distance? age? radioactivity?

 |